Your doctor will tell you that your genetics predisposes you to be either an “apple” or a “pear” when it comes to your body-fat distribution.

 On all of your fat cells, you have hormone receptors which are designed to accept specific types of hormones.

-When it comes to weight loss and your fat cells, we are concerned with the adrenoreceptors designed to accept adrenaline and noradrenaline.
 (To complicate things further, some scientists call adrenaline – epinephrine and nor adrenaline – nor epinephrine).

 Think of the receptor as a lock and the hormone as a key.

 Of all of the different types of hormone receptors, fat cells have only two – Alpha 2 (A2) and Beta 1 (B1).

 B1 receptors activate lipase (the enzyme that breaks down fat).
 Lipase causes your fat cells to break down the stored fat into fatty acids and glycerol to be used as energy throughout your body.

 This fat breakdown procedure is initiated when B1s hormone receptors link up with the key hormone noradrenaline.